 Darien is Georgia's Hidden Gem of the Golden Isles.
 This is where Georgia began!

-Established as a port on the Altamaha River by Scottish Highlanders under the leadership of John McIntosh Mohr in 1736, Darien has a long martial tradition.
+Established as a port on the Altamaha River by Scottish Highlanders in 1736, Darien has a long martial tradition.
 By 1863, Darien was considered one of the great ports on the eastern seaboard.
 Aside from shipping staples like cotton and lumber, the port was a haven for blockade runners.
 Because of its economic importance and notoriety as a blockade-running sanctuary, Darien became a target of Union forces invading the Georgia coast during the Civil War.
 With the commemoration of the 150th anniversary of the American Civil War, now is the perfect time to explore Darien's Civil War history.